 - There are liabilities for not exercising best practice security.

 - Security professionals must be prepared to apply wise judgement, often in tense situations, so that appropriate decisions are made.

 Due care and due diligence

-Due diligence is the continuous activity an organisation engages in to understanding the current threats and risks that it faces.
+Due diligence is the continuous activity an organisation engages in to understand the current threats and risks that it faces.

-Due care standards are met when an organisation makes sure that every employee knows what behaviour is acceptable versus unacceptable and knows the consequences.
-These standards are the verifiable and measurable steps an organisation takes (eg implementing controls) to provide protection from the current security threats and risks it faces.
+Due care standards are met when an organisation makes sure that every employee knows what behaviour is acceptable as opposed to unacceptable, and knows the consequences.
+These standards are the verifiable and measurable steps an organisation takes (e.g. implementing controls) to provide protection from the current security threats and risks it faces.